xiaoxiae/videos/12-state-space/SCRIPT.md

 **a12:** Pruning is the technique of removing valid states from the search that you know aren't going to lead to the right solution.

 **a13:** For example, let's think about a branch where only ore robots are built.
-It certainly is a valid branch but we know that it won't produce the correct result, because building more ore robots than what's the highest requirement for ore is pointless (i.e. if the most amount of ore we can spend on a robot is 3, it is sufficient only build 3 ore robots).
+It certainly is a valid branch but we know that it won't produce the correct result, because building more ore robots than what's the highest requirement for ore is pointless.
-We can therefore remove (or prune) this branch and others like it to speed up the algorithm.
+We can therefore remove this branch and others like it to speed up the algorithm.

-**a14:** As another example, when we do find states that obtain some geodes, we can start ignoring states that couldn't obtain more even if they build a geode robot every minute, achieving further speedup.
+**a14:** As another example, when we do find states that obtain some geodes, we can start ignoring other states that couldn't obtain more even if they build a geode robot every minute, achieving further speedup.

 **a15:** While these strategies do help, as the graphs show, we can do even better and for that, let's go back to the shortest path problem.